Relationship: A mutual satisfaction of each other's needs.

 Children have to be taught how to reciprocate.
-Unlike healthy children who can learn through their parent's role modeling the appropriate behavior, traumatized children have to be taught (more on that in another post).
+Unlike healthy children who can learn through their parent's role modeling of appropriate behavior, traumatized children have to be taught - more on that in this post - Relationships(cont.).

 When Reciprocity is working correctly in Parent-Child relationships:

 - Accurate reflection of self as worthy and lovable

 - Knowledge and skills as to how to please the parent

 As a sweet biochild, Ponito has reciprocity down cold.
 Love that kid.